-The North Carolina Chinese Lantern Festival has exploded in popularity over recent years.
+The North Carolina Chinese Lantern Festival has exploded in popularity over recent years and is one of the most popular cultural festivals in Raleigh in Fall.
 So plan well and buy your tickets in advance.

 The festival has hundreds of larger-than-life lanterns on display creating an incredible, colorful adventure for you to walk through during the holiday season.